wp-cli/handbook/commands/media/import.md

 : Use the file modified time as the post published &amp; modified dates.
 Remote files will always use the current time.

 [\--featured_image]
-: If set, set the imported image as the Featured Image of the post its attached to.
+: If set, set the imported image as the Featured Image of the post it is attached to.

 [\--porcelain]
 : Output just the new attachment ID.